cloudfoundry-attic/cloudfoundry.org/README.md

 cloudfoundry.org uses a number of open source projects to work properly:

+* [Cloud Foundry] - The open platform as a service providing a faster and easier way to build, test, deploy and scale applications.
 * [Twitter Bootstrap] - great UI boilerplate for modern web apps
 * [Dillinger] - online cloud based HTML5 filled Markdown Editor
 * [Brackets] - open source code editor